mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_6/Exercise_00.md

 * mandatory suffix `'f'`

 **Valid float has these conditions**  :
-- lenght > 2
+- length > 2
 - `last character == 'f'`
 - remaining string has to be `valid decimal number` with exactly one dot (like a ***double***)

-## Aider function to check valid decimal number
+## Helper function to check valid decimal number

 * Accepts an optional sign at position [0] / moves the index past it
 * Rejects strings that are only the sign sign `+` or `-`